Android Permissions

 You could take a look at our Sample Project, which includes a minimal multiplayer setup and a detailed demonstration of the Android Permission setup.
 For an overview of what these samples offer, visit our introduction to the Odin Minimal Samples projects.
 Ready to dive in?
 Access the full source code on our GitHub page:

-Odin Minimal Samples on GithubFor even more information on Unreal with Odin Voice Chat, check out our Discord and take a look at the following guides we've prepared for you:
+Odin Minimal Samples on GithubFor even more information on Unreal with Odin Voice Chat, check out the Odin Discord and take a look at the following guides:

 Follow this guide to learn how to install and setup ODIN in your Unreal Project using Blueprint.